JuliaGraphics/Luxor.jl/docs/src/basics.md

 ### Drawings and files

-To create a drawing, and optionally specify the filename and type, and dimensions, use the `Drawing` constructor function.
+To create a drawing, and optionally specify the filename, type, and dimensions, use the `Drawing` constructor function.

 ```@docs
 Drawing